 Step 3 | The bubble level vial holder

-After gluing them together with wood glue, I put these discs over a piece of threaded rod and clamped them between two nuts.
+After gluing the 2 discs together with wood glue, I put these discs over a piece of threaded rod and clamped them between two nuts.

 That way I could fix the discs in the drill press and sand them down to the diameter I needed.